-- 2. In this Ordinance, unless the context otherwise requires- - "action" means a civil proceeding commenced in a manner prescribed by rules of court, and includes a suit; - "cause" means- - (a) any action, suit or other original civil proceeding between a plaintiff and a defendant; and - (b) any criminal proceeding; - "Chief Justice" means the Chief Justice of the Supreme Court and includes any person lawfully acting as or performing the functions of the Chief Justice; - "civil", in relation to matters of jurisdiction, comprehends all such matters as are regulated by or under the provisions of any written law relating to civil procedure; - "court" means the Magistrate's Court established by section 3; - "criminal" includes quasi-criminal, and in relation to matters of jurisdiction, comprehends all such matters as are regulated by or under the provisions of any written law relating to criminal procedure; - "judgment" and "decree" are deemed synonymous terms; - "Magistrate" means the Administrator; - "matter" includes every proceeding in a court not in a cause; - "Police Service" means the St Helena Police Service and "police officer" means any member of the Police Service; - "rules of court" means rules of court made under the provisions of any Ordinance relating to civil or criminal procedure; - "Supreme Court" means the Supreme Court of St Helena.
+2. In this Ordinance, unless the context otherwise requires-

+- "action" means a civil proceeding commenced in a manner prescribed by rules of court, and includes a suit: - "Administrator" means the Administrator of Tristan da Cunha acting in a judicial capacity; - "cause" means- - (a) any action, suit or other original civil proceeding between a plaintiff and a defendant; and - (b) any criminal proceeding; - "Chief Justice" means the Chief Justice of the Supreme Court and includes any person lawfully acting as or performing the functions of the Chief Justice; - "civil", in relation to matters of jurisdiction, comprehends all such matters as are regulated by or under the provisions of any written law relating to civil procedure; - "court" means the Magistrates' Court established by section 3; - "criminal" includes quasi-criminal, and in relation to matters of jurisdiction, comprehends all such matters as are regulated by or under the provisions of any written law relating to criminal procedure; - "judgment" and "decree" are deemed synonymous terms; - "Magistrate" means- - (a) the Chief Magistrate of St Helena as referred to in section 7; - (b) the Administrator; and - (c) the Chief Justice hearing any matter by virtue of section 7(3); - "matter" includes every proceeding in a court not in a cause; - "police officer" means a police officer referred to in the Police (Tristan da Cunha) Ordinance,1923; - "rules of court" means rules of court made under the provisions of any Ordinance relating to civil or criminal procedure; - "Supreme Court" means the Supreme Court of St Helena.

-PART II - CONSTITUTION OF THE COURT
+PART II CONSTITUTION OF THE COURT

-Establishment of Magistrate's Court
+Establishment of the Magistrates' Court

-- 3. (1) There shall be and is hereby established in Tristan da Cunha a court of summary jurisdiction subordinate to the Supreme Court which is to be - (a) styled the Magistrate's Court; and - (b) constituted in the manner provided by this section, and the court is to exercise the jurisdiction conferred upon it by this or any other Ordinance or under any other law in force in Tristan da Cunha. - (2) The Administrator is to be the Magistrate, and the court is duly constituted if held before the Magistrate.
+- 3. (1) There shall be and is hereby established in Tristan da Cunha a court of summary jurisdiction subordinate to the Supreme Court which is to be- - (a) styled the Magistrates' Court; and - (b) constituted in the manner provided by this section, and the court is to exercise the jurisdiction conferred upon it by this or any other Ordinance or under any other law in force in Tristan da Cunha.